brittonlaroche/MongoDB-Demos/Stitch/employee/README.md

 ### 2. Configure the stitch application
-After the new application is created, click the "HumanResources" stitch application to enter into the stitch console.
+After the new application is created, click the "HumanResources" in the list of stitch applications to enter into the application's stitch console.
 ![Stitch Application](img/humanResources.jpg "Stitch App")

 #### Turn on anonymous authentication